seedubjay/seedubjay.github.io/wikipedia-clicks.md

 {% include svg.html id="svg3" width="320" height="320" class="no-outline svg-chart" %}
 </figure>

-## Conclusion
+Curiously, the shortest path between pages very often involves a country.
+(You'll probably notice this if you try enough pages in the search panel above!)
+In fact, the page for the United States is so common that some variations of the Wikipedia Game ban the page entirely.

-So, if a friend ever challenges you to the 'Wikipedia Game', you'll have the upper hand!
+So, if a friend ever challenges you to the Wikipedia Game, you'll have the upper hand!
 All you need to do is:

 1. download about 20GB of Wikipedia data,
 1. scan through ~20 million pages to find links,
 1. filter out all the redirect pages and other dud pages,
 1. transform ~220 million links into a graph format that is actually usable, and
-1. use any ol' path-finding algorithm to find a route to get you from one page to another
+1. use any ol' path-finding algorithm to find a route to get you from one page to the other

-In my case this takes about 6 hours...
+In my case processing this takes about 6 hours...
 So you might need to stall for a while.

+(Or, you could just secretly check this page and use the search panel...)

 <div class="footnotes">
 <p>Analysis is current as of 20 December 2020.</p>

 <p>
 It's probably worth noting that there are a couple of links which my system can't detect.
 For instance, it ignores the big boxes full of links at the bottom of most Wikipedia pages (a) because it makes the game much less interesting and (b) because they are really annoying to track so I didn't bother.
-I'm sure there's some other stuff missing too, but I guess we'll just never know for certain will we.</p>
+I'm sure there's some other stuff missing too, but I guess we'll just never know for sure, will we.</p>
 </div>